12rambau/pytest-copie/docs/usage.rst

         assert result.exit_code == 0
         assert result.exception is None
-        assert result.project_dir.name == "foobar"
         assert result.project_dir.is_dir()
+        with open(result.project_dir / "README.rst") as f:
+           assert f.readline() == "foobar\n"

-It will generate a folder based on the default parameter of the ``copier.yaml`` file:
+It will generate a new repository based on your template, eg:

 .. code-block::